-We make furniture on commission and have our furniture on display at our shed.
+We make furniture on commission and also have pieces of furniture for sale on display in our showroom at 51 Woodbridge Hill Road, Woodbridge, Tasmania.

 NZ Kauri Pine, King Billy Pine, Tas.
 Oak, Huon pine, copper.